BREAKING - 4.40pm: The 49-year-old bus driver, from Birmingham, has been arrested on suspicion of dangerous driving.

 Chief Inspector Carl Flynn, of the Central Motorway Police Group, said the bus had broken down in a "live" lane of the M5 before the accident.

-Addressing a news conference at a Highways Agency control centre near the crash scene, Mr Flynn said a 999 call was made by a member of the public reporting the stranded bus about 12 minutes before the crash.
+Addressing a news conference at a Highways Agency control centre near the crash scene, Mr Flynn said a 999 call was made by a member of the public reporting the stranded bus about 12 minutes before

 He said: "At 6.12am a 999 call was made by a concerned member of the public about a coach having broken down on lane one of the M5 south.